Teleoperated scooters: Go X and Tortoise test micromobility’s future in Georgia pilot

 Now that GoX and Tortoise have soft-launched, part of the mission becomes educating residents about the technology.
 The city went through a similar exercise when it started testing the Local Motors shuttles.
 For that trial, Branham organized events and invited the public to try the shuttles and learn about the technology.

 The same will likely happen with the scooters.
 In part, autonomous or remote-controlled vehicles are a social experiment.
 How quickly will people accept them?
 What are the factors that make them seem more or less reliable?
-The city has been posting information on its social media accounts and has created a dedicated spot on its website to provide information and updates.
+To get ahead of those questions, the city has been posting information on its social media accounts and has created a dedicated spot on its website to provide information and updates.

 “The faces and looks you get when you see that scooter driving down the road by itself, it’s fun to watch them,” Branham said.
 “We were doing some testing, and some 15 cars drove by and they all stop and they’re staring.”